New studies are being added all the time – check back soon if you don’t see one available for your dog!

 - Dogs with a confirmed diagnosis of a VRA undergoing CT scan and surgery

-Evaluating the Use of Minimally Invasive Surgical Techniques for Dogs Presenting with Spontaneous Pneumothorax
+Evaluating the Use of Minimally Invasive Surgical Techniques for Dogs with Spontaneous Pneumothorax

 Study Investigator: Dr. Ameet Singh

-Currently in veterinary patients, standard of care surgical treatment for spontaneous pneumothorax involves a thorough exploration of the thoracic cavity through the breastbone.
+Pneumothorax is the abnormal presence of free air within the chest cavity outside of the lungs.
+This can be a life-threatening condition as this air restricts the lungs from inflating normally during inhalation.
+Currently in veterinary patients, standard of care surgical treatment involves a thorough exploration of the thoracic cavity through the breastbone.
 Minimally invasive (MI) thoracic surgery may be an alternative approach given the reduction in postoperative pain associated with this technique.
 While the MI surgery has its advantages, the accuracy in identifying bubbles on the lungs during this technique has not yet been proven.

 Inclusion criteria: